turtle-hat/ArrowAceUnity/README.md

 ## Known Issues

-_List any errors, lack of error checking, or specific information that I need to know to run your program_
 -   When played in WebGL, the UI displays incorrectly, especially when viewed in fullscreen.
 -   When viewed in fullscreen, the background parallax also stops being seamless.
 -   Enemies are supposed to glide smoothly to a halt when reaching their spot on the left side of the screen, but instead stop suddenly.